 The great thing about clay is that is cleanses (antibacterial and anti-microbial properties) and detoxifies our mouth.
-I like to imagine that clay acts like a sponge which absorbs all the toxins in your mouth.
+I like to imagine that clay acts like a sponge that absorbs all the toxins in your mouth.
 Once they are absorbed, they’ll stay bound to the clay.

 These properties make clay the perfect ingredient to fight cavity-causing bacteria and to get rid of all the other baddies which are often hiding on or between our teeth.

 Which clay to use in this charcoal toothpaste

 - French green clay (food grade or superfine)